atanikan/llm-inference-service/llama-cpp/polaris/README.md

 ## Usage

+### Use Globus Compute to run llamacpp remotely
+Instructions in [llamacpp_inference.ipynb](llamacpp_inference.ipynb) notebook will guide you in triggering llamcpp inference runs remotely from your local machine using globus compute

+### Use interactive mode on Polaris to run llama.cpp on compute node
-To run llama.cpp server on Polaris, you can first setup the config file to load models similar to [here](./model.config).
+To run llama.cpp server on Polaris, you can first setup the config file to load models similar to [here](./model.config) or directly run the model.
-To change any of the model weights or if you like llama.cpp to serve new models you can download the gguf files of that model from hugging face.
+To change any of the model weights or if you like llama.cpp to serve new models you can download the [gguf files](https://huggingface.co/TheBloke/CodeLlama-70B-Instruct-GPTQ) of that model from hugging face.

 Subsequently start the server as follows on a compute node.